danielkucera/esp-arduino-ebus/README.md

   "commands": [
     {
-      "key": "01",                       // unique key of command "command": "fe070009",             // ebus command as vector of "ZZPBSBNNDBx" "unit": "°C",                      // unit of the interested part "active": false,                   // active sending of command "interval": 0,                     // minimum interval between two commands in seconds
+      "key": "01",                       // unique key of command "read_cmd": "fe070009",            // read command as vector of "ZZPBSBNNDBx"
+      "write_cmd": "",                   // write command as vector of "ZZPBSBNNDBx"
+      "unit": "°C",                      // unit of the interested part "active": false,                   // active sending of command "interval": 0,                     // minimum interval between two commands in seconds